arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

 ---

 ### Method 5: Unpaid Lunch Overlap Calculation
-This method determines the number of minutes where two (2) time intervals overlap (i.e. the whole day worked hours and the 1-hour unpaid lunch).
+This method determines the number of minutes where two (2) time intervals overlap (i.e., the whole day worked hours and the 1-hour unpaid lunch).
 Our team used this method to avoid improper time deduction.

 ```java